WillBorden/willborden.github.io/_projects/daq_cabinet.md

     </div>
 </div>
 <div class="caption">
-    Sucessful hot fire of ARES' sub-scale engine, the DAQ cabinet is just to the right of the image.
+    Sucessful hot fire of ARES' sub-scale engine, the DAQ cabinet is just off to the right of the image.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">